 Can I see my credit report?

-If you are denied credit, you are entitled to a free copy of the consumer credit report that formed the basis of the denial.
-The creditor is required to tell you the name of the credit reporting agency that prepared the report on you.
+If you are denied credit, you are entitled to a free copy of the consumer credit report that formed the basis for the denial.
+The creditor is required to tell you the name of the credit reporting agency that prepared the report for you.
 You must request a copy of your credit report from the agency within sixty days of the denial.

 The three major credit reporting agencies are: